MaymoonaAlBoloshi/phaze-hq/readme.md

-# Journey Tracker Monorepo
+# PhazeHQ Monorepo

-This monorepo contains the codebase for both the frontend and backend components of the Journey Tracker application.
+This monorepo contains the codebase for both the frontend and backend components of the PhazeHQ application.
 The frontend is built with React and leveraged by Vite, while the backend is a Node.js Express application written in TypeScript.

+PhazeHQ is the HR tool of no ones choice.
+You gonna hate it absolutely.

+### Core upcomming features
+- [ ] Most of the HR features
+- [ ] Developer Portifolio playes develoepr theme music (CAN'T TURN IT OFF)
+- [ ] Employee Portifolio Skill XP tracker
+- [ ] Employee Training by mini projects to level up
+- [ ] Admin view of Employee as game cards
+- [ ] Admin view of Employees as cluster maps (visualize teams -  skills - relevancy)

 ## Applications